MicrosoftDocs/power-platform/power-platform/admin/connect-onedrive-business.md

  The following are required to use [!INCLUDE[pn_onedrive_for_business](../includes/pn-onedrive-for-business.md)] with [!INCLUDE[pn_microsoft_dynamics_crm_2016_server](../includes/pn-microsoft-dynamics-crm-2016-server.md)].

 > [!NOTE]
 >  This topic applies to organizations deploying on-premises versions of [!INCLUDE[pn_onedrive_for_business](../includes/pn-onedrive-for-business.md)] and [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps or an online/on-premises mix of these products.
-For information on integrating [!INCLUDE[pn_onedrive_for_business](../includes/pn-onedrive-for-business.md)] online with Dynamics 365 for Customer Engagement apps (online), see: [Enable OneDrive for Business](../admin/enable-onedrive-for-business.md).
+For information on integrating [!INCLUDE[pn_onedrive_for_business](../includes/pn-onedrive-for-business.md)] online with Dynamics 365 apps, see: [Enable OneDrive for Business](../admin/enable-onedrive-for-business.md).

 - [Set up SharePoint integration with Microsoft Dynamics 365 for Customer Engagement](../admin/set-up-sharepoint-integration.md) and have at least one team site.